Dual Residency Can Effect How Your Estate Is Settled

 People who own homes in more than one state face more legal issues.
-Dual residency will even affect how your estate is settled.
 How will being a two-home, two-state family affect your estate planning?

 Residency is usually defined as “where a person lives.”
 But where someone maintains a “permanent home and substantial connection” is their domicile.
 Domicile and residency requirements can make a difference on where you are taxed or where you can vote, among other things.